Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps: Anisotropic space and first parametrix

-This estimate implies that $X_Q(s)$ is injective and has closed range.
+This estimate implies that for sufficiently small $h$, the operator $X_Q(s)$ is injective and has closed range.
 Performing exactly the same estimates for the adjoint operator, we deduce that $X_Q(s)$ is surjective. \end{proof} In the case of compact manifolds, the end of the proof of the equivalent of Theorem \ref{thm:continuation-resolvent} is based on the fact that by writing

 we have that $\mathbf{X} -hs$ is invertible modulo a smoothing operator, and smoothing operators are compact on compact manifolds, so $\mathbf{X} - h s$ is invertible modulo \emph{compact} operator.
 Hence it is Fredholm, of index $0$, and its inverse is a meromorphic family of operators in the $s$ parameter.